What to expect in hiring me as a doula when you are expecting

 Doula Services: $1500

 I take only a few clients at a time so that I can devote significant time to you.
 It’s just how I roll y’all.
 This work is my passion and I put so much into this because of how much I care.
-If I could do this for free I would.
-I personally hate capitalism so whenever y’all are ready to get rid of the idea of money let me know.
-Until then I am happy to work with families on payment plans.
+I can work with families on payment plans.

 Additional Postpartum Services: For Birth Clients Only